Before Tennessee rampage, suspect texted friend link to Islamic verse

 The friend said he had been asking Abdulazeez for job advice, and continued to text him that evening and into Thursday but did not get a reply.

-The friend said he was interviewed by the Federal Bureau of Investigation.
+The friend said he was interviewed by the FBI.
 The FBI declined to comment on Saturday.

 For jihadists and ultraconservative Salafist Sunni Muslims, the Hadith "is usually understood within the context of al-wala wa-l-bara (or) love for Islam and hatred for its enemies," said David Cook, an associate professor who specializes in Islam at Rice University in Texas.